AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 ![Choose a Gesture Recognizer from Object Library gif|200](http://i.imgur.com/evQqzAL.gif)

 ### Step 2: Drag and Drop a Gesture Recognizer into your View
 Drag a Gesture recognizer from the Object Library and drop it onto the View you want the Gesture to be attached to.
-You can see which view the Gesture Recognizer is attached to by ctrl + Clicking on the Gesture Recognizer in the Document Outline.
+- NOTE: You can see which view the Gesture Recognizer is attached to by ctrl + Clicking on the Gesture Recognizer in the Document Outline.

 ![Drag and Drop a Gesture Recognizer into your View](http://i.imgur.com/Yv8WOcP.gif)